nexushubs/zaml-lang/docs/spec.md

 ---
 ```

-Metadata is parsed into `.metadata` of the AST node.
+Metadata is parsed into `node.metadata` of the AST node.

 ### 3.4 Sections